uviclibraries/internet-of-things/act-1.md

     -   On the new screen, look at the top menu and click on **My Key** (yellow key symbol)
     -   Copy the **Active Key** to your clipboard as you’ll need this in step #10 of the setup (your key should be in this format “2cf0197e930f406eb1f9374be6c87cf4”, but different of course)
 9. In Arduino IDE, go to **File -> Examples -> Adafruit IO Arduino -> adafruitio_00_publish** (this is near the bottom of the menu).
 A window should pop up with some code in it
 10. Click on the **config.h** tab.
-Fill in the first four lines of code with the following required information:
+There are four lines of code highlighted below that need to be filled in:

      <img src="images/act-1/10-config.png" alt="config" style="width:720px;">